SparkleSavvy/Windows-tools/README.md

 <h1 align="center">🌵 Best Windows Tools</h1>

-> I have been feeling unwell and depressed for the past 2-3 years, so updates and changes in my projects may be delayed.
-I am truly sorry.

 This is a list of the best tools to improve your experience with Windows.
 It will be constantly updated.
 You can find downloads for most of these tools either on the [releases](https://github.com/DEADS1KE/Windows-tools/releases) page or on their official websites.

 ## 🪟 Windows Customization